-Mailing lists are crucial to the operation of the Apache Software Foundation.
-The Foundation, as well as each of the Apache Projects , uses mailing lists to coordinate development of the software and administration of the organization.
+Publicly archived mailing lists are critical to the operation of the Apache Software Foundation (ASF) and to our many Apache Projects.
+Apache projects use mailing lists to coordinate development of the software and administration of the organization.
 Mailing lists also serve as a primary support channel where users can help each other learn to use the software.

-Participants are expected to abide by the well-established rules of "netiquette", coupled with the supportive nature of the Apache Way.
-Some mailing lists are not public; they are often but not always named private@.
-Be sure not to take such private discussions into a public forum unless there is agreement of all parties.
+Note that some Apache mailing lists are not public; they are often but not always named private@.
+Be sure not to take emails from private discussions or mailing lists into a public forum or list unless there is agreement of all parties.